 Instructions

-• Drain and press a container of extra firm tofu getting out as much liquid as possible.
+• Drain and press a container of extra-firm tofu to remove as much liquid as possible.

 • Crumble the tofu into a large food processor.

-• Add 2 tbsp nutritional yeast, 1 tbsp olive oil, 1 tsp salt, a clove of garlic, and a handful of basil.
-(Omit the garlic and basil if you are using the ricotta for a sweet dish).
+• Add 2 tbsp nutritional yeast, 1 tbsp olive oil, 1 tsp salt, 1/4 tsp black pepper, a clove of garlic, and a handful of basil.
+(Omit the garlic and basil if you are using the ricotta for a sweet dish.)

-• Blend well for 2 minutes in a food processor.
-Add a splash of soy milk if needed to thin out the ricotta to a smooth spreadable texture.
+• Blend in a food processor for 2 minutes.
+Add a splash of soy milk, if needed, to thin the ricotta to a smooth, spreadable texture.

-• Use as you would ricotta in your favorite recipes like stuffed shells, lasagna, ravioli, and more.
+• Use as you would ricotta in your favorite recipes, such as stuffed shells, lasagna, ravioli, and more.

 For spinach ricotta

-• Thaw the frozen spinach then put it in a colander, press out the water and then add it to the ricotta.
-Stir the spinach in with a spoon if you want it to stay in bigger pieces or add the spinach to the food processor and blend if you want it more hidden in the ricotta.
+• Thaw the frozen spinach, then put it in a colander, press out the water, and then add it to the ricotta.
+Stir the spinach in with a spoon to keep it in bigger pieces, or add it to the food processor and blend it in if you want it more hidden in the ricotta.

 Notes

-• Different brands of tofu vary greatly in firmness and water content.
+• Different tofu brands vary greatly in firmness and water content.
 You may not need any additional soymilk if your tofu is softer.

-• You may add a tablespoon or 2 of sugar to the ricotta if you are using it to fill blintzes or cannoli and be sure to leave out the garlic and herbs.
+• You may add 1-2 tablespoons of sugar to the ricotta if you are using it to fill blintzes or cannoli, and be sure to leave out the garlic and herbs.

-• If using this ricotta for stuffed shells or manicotti, double the recipe to make enough to fill 16 oz. of jumbo stuffed shells or manicotti.
+• If using this ricotta for stuffed shells or manicotti, double the recipe to fill 16 oz. of jumbo stuffed shells or manicotti.

 Serving: 0.25cup, Calories: 50kcal, Carbohydrates: 2g, Protein: 2g, Fat: 4g, Saturated Fat: 1g, Sodium: 582mg, Potassium: 94mg, Fiber: 1g, Sugar: 1g, Vitamin A: 26IU, Vitamin C: 1mg, Iron: 1mg